Musa (album): Background

 After the success of her 2007 effort Sentimiento, which spawned the Top 10 hit "Que Lloren" and was later certified Platinum by the United States Recording Industry Association of America (RIAA), a substantial live album, Ivy Queen 2008 World Tour LIVE! was distributed by Machete in 2008.
 Subsequently, Queen signed a new record deal with the label in April 2010 as it celebrated its fifth anniversary to release her next studio album Drama Queen.
 The signing, described as a 360 deal, includes profit sharing in tours, sponsorships and merchandising.
 Ivy Queen was previously signed to a distribution deal with Univision Records, which in turn was acquired by Machete's parent company Universal Music Latin Entertainment in 2008.

-The president of Universal Music Latino and Machete, Walter Kolm, commented in a press release "It's a privilege to have Ivy Queen apart of our artistic roster.
+The president of Universal Music Latino and Machete, Walter Kolm, commented in a press release "It's a privilege to have Ivy Queen be a part of our artistic roster.
 Ivy is an extraordinary woman with incomparable talent, and she's number one in her genre.
 We're happy to be able to work with her on her new album as well as future projects".
 "I'm very proud to be a part of Machete Music.
 They are a young, vibrant company that has created a name for itself in Latin music in the United States and the world.
 They are a strong and important company that has been recognized for nurturing their artists’ creative talents," said Ivy Queen, regarding the partnership.
 However even with all this, it was reported that Queen had signed with Siente Music.